rnixik/d-web-core/README.md

 Each transaction has payload data, information about the creator of transaction, crypto-hash of transaction and signatures of this transaction by the creator and other users.

+The main purpose of signing a transaction created by other user is providing information about the number of users who has saved this transaction.

 Data stored in LocalStorage.

 Before saving any transaction on any peer it should be validated by set of rules